Kang and Kodos: Role in The Simpsons

 Kang and Kodos have invaded the Earth on several occasions, with varying results.
-In 1996, Kang and Kodos impersonated Bill Clinton and Bob Dole and ran against each other in the 1996 election.
-At first, Americans declared they would vote for a third party candidate, but Kang convinced them that that option would be a waste of a vote.
-As a result, Kang was elected president.
-In their second appearance, they decided to take over the Earth after citizens had declared world peace, but ultimately failed.
+It is notable that they are unaware of Earth's politics and culture, for example, in the 1995 episode "Treehouse of Horror VI" they are hitchhiking in the Nevada desert and are holding up a sign that says "Earth Capital", implying that they are guilty of Critical Research Failure.
+In the 1996 episode "Treehouse of Horror VII", Kang and Kodos impersonated Bill Clinton and Bob Dole and ran against each other in the 1996 election, where the alien duo is once again unaware that the United States is only a small part of the Earth.
+After convincing Americans that voting for a third-party candidate would be a waste of a vote, Kang was elected president.
+In their second appearance, they decided to take over the Earth after citizens had declared world peace but it ultimately failed.
+This was because Moe and only Moe, chased them away with a "board with a nail in it", despite their species' superior technology.
 Kang and Kodos's religion is "Quantum Presbyterianism", although Kodos later claims to be Jewish.
-Other Rigellians that have appeared include Serak the Preparer, who was voiced by James Earl Jones and only appeared in "Treehouse of Horror".
+Other Rigellians that have appeared include Serak the Preparer, who was voiced by James Earl Jones and only appeared in the original "Treehouse of Horror" episode.